 Michael Gowan/CNN Underscored

 The Samsung OLED S90C balances price and picture better than any other TV available today.
 You can certainly find TVs for less — or for a whole lot more — but if you’re looking for an impressive viewing experience without hurting your wallet too much, the S90C is the one.

 The colors are what you’ll notice first.
 Like Samsung’s more expensive S95C, red, blues and greens jump off the screen and draw your eye.
-It makes watching feel lively, whether it’s the fiery explosion of the atom bomb in “Oppenheimer” or players streaking across the field during a soccer match.
+It makes watching feel lively, whether it’s the fiery explosion of the atomic bomb in “Oppenheimer” or players streaking across the field during a soccer match.

 The S90C’s quantum-dot OLED screen is plenty bright for almost any room, so you needn’t worry about the typical brightness compromise to get an OLED’s film-like picture.
 The tech produces excellent contrast, revealing details in dark scenes, though it doesn’t support Dolby Vision, which could cause some people to choose LG’s similarly priced C3 instead.
 The S90C also looks good from a variety of angles, making it a great fit for rooms in which many people will be watching at the same time.

 Gamers will love that all four HDMI ports support HDMI 2.1 — ideal for making the most of the PS5 and Xbox Series X’s ultra-smooth 120Hz gameplay capabilities — and it has very low latency.
-Paired with Samsung’s Gaming Hub, which gives you access to a lot of the top game streaming services, the S90C can be a centerpiece of a game room.
+Paired with Samsung’s Gaming Hub, which gives you access to many of the top game streaming services, the S90C can be a centerpiece of a game room.

+Michael Gowan/CNN Underscored